Nexum: History

 Debt bondage was common both in Rome and other archaic societies as a consequence of poverty coupled with the limited and variable carrying capacity of the land.
 The traditional accounts of the early Republic, with their depiction of the patriciate's domination over Roman public land (ager publicus), imply that inequality in land ownership forced peasants into exploitative servitude to work land for the patriciate.
-Livy's narrative of the Gallic sack of Rome implies that many farmers became destitute due to disruption of the enemy army and, in the aftermath, he recounts agitation to free the plebs from bondage.
+Livy's narrative of the Gallic sack of Rome implies that many farmers became destitute due to disruption by the enemy army and, in the aftermath, he recounts agitation to free the plebs from bondage.

 According to the Augustan-era historian Livy, nexum was abolished because of the excessive cruelty and lust of a single usurer, Lucius Papirius.
-He reports that in 326 BC, a young boy named Gaius Publilius was a guarantor to his father’s debt, becoming the nexus of Papirius.
-(In another version, Dionysius of Halicarnassus records that Publilius borrowed the money for his father’s funeral.)
+He reports that in 326 BC, a young boy named Gaius Publilius was a guarantor to his father's debt, becoming the nexus of Papirius.
+In another version, Dionysius of Halicarnassus records that Publilius borrowed the money for his father's funeral.
 The boy was noted for his youth and beauty, and Papirius desired him sexually.
 He tried to seduce Publilius; when rejected, Papirius grew impatient and reminded the boy of his position as bondsman and had him stripped and lashed.
-The wounded boy ran into the street, and an outcry among the people led the consuls to pass the lex Poetelia Papiria passed by Gaius Poetelius Libo Visolus, which forbade holding debtors in bondage for their debt, and required instead that the debtor's property be used as collateral.
+The wounded boy ran into the street, and an outcry among the people led the consuls to pass the lex Poetelia Papiria, which forbade holding debtors in bondage for their debt, and required instead that the debtor's property be used as collateral.
 All people confined under the nexum contract were released, and nexum as a form of legal contract was forbidden thereafter.

-Varro alternatively dates the abolishment of nexum to 313 BC, during the dictatorship of Gaius Poetelius Libo Visolus, who would have been the homonymous son of the Poetelius, who was consul in 326 BC.
+Marcus Terentius Varro alternatively dates the abolishment of nexum to 313 BC, during the dictatorship of Gaius Poetelius Libo Visolus, who would have been the homonymous son of the Poetelius, who was consul in 326 BC.